sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 # Computing technology

-This capability concerns what the TRE organisation does to manage systems for storing, retrieving, analysing and sending information.
+This capability concerns what the TRE operator does to manage systems for storing, retrieving, analysing and sending information.

 ```{figure} ../../images/Capability_Map/full.drawio.svg
 :alt: SATRE Pillars Capability Map